CALL FOR PAPERS

 - How does the activity of religious organisations and their personnel contribute to creation of various forms of capital supporting (or inhibiting) migrants’ adaptation, integration, and multicultural identity?
 How do religious organisations mediate migrants’ adaptation to their new social conditions?
 How do religious organisations form bonds and networks of relationships between the cultures of the country of origin and country of settlement?

 - How (if at all) do the gender patterns and identities embedded in religious organisations transform in various migratory contexts?
 In which directions do the institutional rules concerning the place of men and women characteristic of conservative gender orders change as a consequence of migration involving encounters with multicultural and secular socio-cultural environments as well as with more conservative ones?

 We also invite contributions focusing on other topics related to the interaction between religion, gender and migration, because the main purpose of this Special Issue is to show the recent developments in research on this broad topic in the context of migration to and from the CEE region.

 Submission guidelines and related deadlines

 Extended deadline: 10 February 2017 – submission of abstracts

-Abstracts of no more than 500 words should be submitted to Renata Stefańska at email@example.com.
+Abstracts of no more than 500 words should be sent to: email@example.com.

-For more information on Central and Eastern Migration Review please visit www.ceemr.uw.edu.pl.
+For more information on the Central and Eastern European Migration Review, please visit www.ceemr.uw.edu.pl.